What is Ramipril?

 If your online Doctor is able to prescribe you Ramipril, you will be given precise individual instructions about how to take the tablets.
 Generally, when beginning treatment, a single Ramipril tablet is swallowed once a day (at the same time every day) with a glass of water.
 A subsequent maintenance dosage may require a single tablet taken twice a day.
 An online GP will always be available to answer any questions about your prescription and medication.

 Can I take Ramipril and drink alcohol?

-Our online GPs generally do not recommend drinking alcohol while you are taking any prescription medicine.
+Our online Doctors generally do not recommend drinking alcohol while you are taking any prescription medicine.
 Drinking alcohol with Ramipril capsules may cause unwelcome side effects and the combination of the two may be addictive.
-If you want to drink alcohol while taking Ramipril, you should consult your online GP for advice about any related health issues.
+If you want to drink alcohol while taking Ramipril, you should consult your online Doctor for advice about any related health issues.

 What are the side effects of Ramipril?

 Your Ramipril tablets will come with a patient leaflet giving detailed information about the medication, its ingredients, possible side effects, and contraindications.
 Please read this leaflet carefully before you take any tablets.
 Keep the leaflet with the medication for future reference.

 If you take Ramipril exactly as directed by our online Doctor, you are unlikely to experience any significant unwelcome side effects.
 A small minority of patients may experience some minor side effects.

 Common (may affect up to 1 in 10 people)

 - Headache or feeling tired

 - Feeling dizzy.
 This is more likely to happen when you start taking Ramipril capsules or start taking a higher dose